adsteel/lightweight-decision-records/README.md

 # Lightweight Decision Records Repo Example

-A very basic example of a possible directory and LDR structure.
+A skeleton example of a possible directory and LDR structure.

 The hierarchy here is engineering-architecture-roundtable -> functional teams, so to start at the [first EAR LDR](./engineering-architecture-roundtable/001_initial.md).